White House Fact Sheet

 - Direct Energy has provided over 1,700 Programmable Thermostats to eligible low-income households in Texas, under a program created by the Public Utility Commission of Texas, in order to help those households better manage their energy usage.
 Going forward, Direct Energy will continue this effort by partnering with Nest Labs and others to reach as many additional households as possible.

-- Dominion will link eligible individuals with weatherization providers and fund project work providing long-term, sustainable savings to customers;
+- Dominion will link eligible individuals with weatherization providers and fund project work providing long-term, sustainable savings to clients;

 - In partnership with the Virginia Department of Veterans Services, Dominion will provide approximately 1,000 vouchers annually for $500 each to veterans being housed through rapid re-housing or permanent supporting housing programs;